mattermost/docs/source/welcome/what-changed-in-v60.rst

 Server list
 -----------

-If you're using multiple servers (e.g., you're running community, community-release, and a Cloud test server) the Mattermost menu is where your servers are .
+If you're using multiple servers (e.g., you're running community, community-release, and a Cloud test server) the Mattermost menu is where your servers are.
 To change servers, select the menu and then select the server you want to use.

 What else has changed?
 ----------------------